ttscoff/bunch/using-bunch/menu.md

 ## Main Menu

 Clear Checkmarks
-: When in Toggle Bunches or Single Bunch modes, this options will clear the checkmarks next to "active" Bunches, forcing them to relaunch next time even if they're already running.
-You can also clear a single checkmark by Option-clicking a checked Bunch in the menu.
+: When in Toggle Bunches or Single Bunch modes, this options will clear the check marks next to "active" Bunches, forcing them to relaunch next time even if they're already running.
+You can also clear a single check mark by Option-clicking a checked Bunch in the menu.
 : Shortcut {% kbd ^~@R %}

 New Bunch With Open Apps
 : Use this command to create a new Bunch file containing all of the currently open apps on your Mac.
 This will only include apps that show up in your Dock, not apps that run in your menu bar only (Finder and Bunch will also be ignored).
 You will have the option to name the new Bunch, and to either save the Bunch to your Bunch folder, or copy the contents to your clipboard.

-    {% gif images/newbunchwithopenapps.gif "Animation demonstrating New Bunch With Open Apps command" "New Bunch With Open Apps" %}
+    {% hovergif images/newbunchwithopenapps.mp4 "Animation demonstrating New Bunch With Open Apps command" "New Bunch With Open Apps" %}
 : Shortcut {% kbd @$N %}

 Save Current Wallpaper as Default
 : When you use [Wallpaper commands]({{ site.baseurl }}/docs/bunch-files/commands/wallpaper/), Bunch stores your current wallpaper so it can restore it when the Bunch closes.
 Use this option if you change your wallpaper while Bunch is running and want to make sure it has the right desktops stored.

 Refresh Bunches
-: You can use "Refresh Bunches" at any time to update the menu after editing your configutation files.
+: You can use "Refresh Bunches" at any time to update the menu after editing your configuration files.
 Bunch should detect any changes and update automatically, but you can use this to force a refresh if something seems out of date.
 : Shortcut {% kbd @$R %}

 ## Preferences